kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 [Generator functions](https://learnpython.org/en/Generators) were introduced with [PEP 255](https://www.python.org/dev/peps/pep-0255).
 They are a special kind of function that returns lazy iterators but do not store their entire contents in memory all at once.

+To use generators, you need two things
+- change `return` to `yield`
+- Create a [custom dataset](../extend_kedro/custom_datasets.md)  or update the `_load` method to make it appends instead of overwriting the file.

 The following code uses a `pandas chunksize` generator to process large datasets within the [`pandas-iris` starter](../kedro_project_setup/starters.md).

+### Set up the pandas-iris project
   First set up a project by following the [get started guide](../get_started/new_project.md#create-a-new-project-containing-example-code) to create a Kedro project with the `pandas-iris` starter example code.

 Create a [custom dataset](../extend_kedro/custom_datasets.md) called `ChunkWiseCSVDataSet` in `src/YOUR_PROJECT_NAME/extras/datasets/chunkwise_dataset.py` for your `pandas-iris` project.
 This dataset is a simplified version of the `pandas.CSVDataSet` where the main change is to the `_save` method which should save the data in append-or-create mode, `a+`.